madetech/handbook/guides/policy/dealing_code_policy.md

    6.1.
 You must notify the Company and the FCA in writing of every Notifiable Transaction in Company Securities conducted for your account as follows:
     >(A) Notifications to the Company must be made using the template in Schedule 3 and sent to the Company Secretary, or designated director, by you or as soon as practicable and in any event within one business day of the transaction date.
 You should ensure that your investment managers (whether discretionary or not) notify you of any Notifiable Transactions conducted on your behalf promptly so as to allow you to notify the Company within this time frame.
     >
     >(E) Notifications to the FCA must be made within two working days of the transaction date electronically using the PDMR Notification Form on the FCA’s website <https://www.the-fca.org.uk/markets/ukla/regulatory-disclosures/mar-implementation>.
-If you would like, the Company Secretary can assist you with this notification, provided that you ask him to do so within one business day the transaction date.
+If you would like, the Company Secretary can assist you with this notification, provided that it is asked for within one working day of the transaction date.

    6.2.
 Once you have notified the Company of a Notifiable Transaction as required by 4.1(A), it will be required to make a market announcement of the Notifiable Transaction within two working days of the transaction date.
 The Company will use the information in the notification sent to the Company Secretary in order to release the relevant RNS.